The analytical gap

 What market indices can tell you, and what they cannot.

-The UNCTAD Strait of Hormuz Dashboard, launched 28 April 2026, aggregates the market signal clearly.
+The UNCTAD Strait of Hormuz Dashboard launched 28 April 2026 aggregates the market signal clearly.
 The Baltic Dirty Tanker Index stands at 2,795, against a 2024 average of 1,091.
 VLSFO bunker in Singapore has risen from a 2024 average of $571 per tonne to $1,076.
 Brent crude has traded above $120 on intraday peaks.
 These are the right numbers to watch.
 They confirm severity.
 They do not distribute it.

 The bilateral dependency matrix

-LNG — liquefied natural gas (HS 271111) · No Cape option at any toll level
+LNG liquefied natural gas (HS 271111)

 The forward scenarios

-Scenario matrix — Japan combined Hormuz exposure (LNG + crude petroleum), 2023 bilateral data
+Scenario matrix Japan combined Hormuz exposure (LNG + crude petroleum), 2023 bilateral data

-$3.5M toll per vesselOngoing $2.8B/yr At Cape breakeven Cape diversion rational for crude above this level; LNG unaffected by toll level
+$3.5M toll per vesselOngoing$2.8B/yrAt Cape breakevenAbove this level, Cape diversion becomes economically rational for crude

 The alternative pathways

-VLCC
+VLCC (crude)

-Extra days (Gulf to Japan)+18 days
+Extra days vs. Gulf routing+18 days

-Extra bunker (current VLSFO)$1.74M
+Extra bunker (current)$1.74M

-Extra charter (current BDTI)$1.76M
+Extra charter (current)$1.76M

-Costly.
-Cape viable above $3.5M toll.
+Supply substitution viable above $3.5M toll

 LNG carrier